Probiotics and Testosterone Production

 Humans have similar pathways in our bodies than the mice did.
 We have the Vagus nerve that connects the central nervous system to the brain, and we have the GABA receptors in there.
 We also have extremely similar reproductive and hormone systems as mice do (which is by the way the reason why these studies are usually done in rodents).

-In conclusion: there’s a huge change that the probiotics and lactobacillus ramnosis in particular, may have cortisol lowering effects in humans too.
+In conclusion: there’s a change that the probiotics and lactobacillus ramnosis in particular, may have cortisol lowering effects in humans too.
 Therefore they could also boost our testosterone levels.

 How Probiotics Can Give you Larger Testicles and More Testosterone